gae123/sd2/README.md

 `sudo ssh <<DH>> 'sudo docker rm -f $(docker ps -qa)'`

 ## FAQ
-1. When I run docker directly on the MacOS why can't I just mount the MacOS file system on the container?
+1. When I run docker directly on the MacOS can I just mount the MacOS file system on the container?
 This will work but in most cases, it will have severe performance implications.
 You can read more about the issue [here](https://forums.docker.com/t/file-access-in-mounted-volumes-extremely-slow-cpu-bound/8076/174).
 1. Is sd2 secure when the development host is across the internet?
 sd2 always uses ssh to communicate from the editing machine to the development machine so it is as secure as ssh itself.
+1. Is sd2 slow when my EH is my mac and my DH is in AWS?
+  Try it, you will be amazed how fast it is.
+This is a very common use case of sd2.
 1. Why would I ever want to copy the files to the DH instead of the container itself?
 The lifetime of a container is expected to be much shorter than the lifetime of a DH.
 By replicating the repositories to the DH and mount them in the container you save the